wso2-attic/ballerina-integrator/README.md

         req.setJsonPayload(vehiclePayload);
         // Send a POST request to 'DriveSg' and get the results respWorkerDriveSg, _ = carRentalEP.post("/driveSg", req);
-        // Reply to the join block from this worker - Send the response from 'DriveSg' respWorkerDriveSg -> fork;
+        // Reply to the join block from this worker
+        // Send the response from 'DriveSg'
+        respWorkerDriveSg -> fork;
     }

-    // Worker to communicate with Company 'DreamCar' worker dreamCar {
+    // Worker to communicate with company 'DreamCar' worker dreamCar {
         http:OutRequest req = {};
         http:InResponse respWorkerDreamCar = {};